-Another operation users try to do which can be very slow is to try and align many primers against a set of sequences.
-The right tool is ‘Test with Saved Primers’ but this can also be really slow if they have high levels of degeneracy and lots of sequences.
-The section on primers will offer potential solutions.
+Aligning many primers against a set of sequences can also be slow.
+‘Test with Saved Primers’ should be used for this, but this can also be really slow if primers have high levels of degeneracy and you are testing against lots of sequences.
+See the section on Primers for possible solutions.